Spin Response of a Magnetic Monopole and Quantum Hall Response in Topological Lattice Models through Local Invariants and Light: Correspondences on a 2D Topological Lattice Model

 From the form of the eigenstates $|\psi_+(\tilde{\theta},\varphi)\rangle=|\psi_+\rangle$ and $|\psi_-(\tilde{\theta},\varphi)\rangle=|\psi_-\rangle$ in the presence of the mass $M$, we can then generalize the geometrical function $\alpha(\theta)$ introduced in previous articles \cite{KarynLight,KLHReview} as:

-For $M=0$, one of us have shown that this function at the two Dirac points is precisely related to the square of the topological invariant \cite{KarynLight,KLHReview}.
+For $M=0$, one of us has shown that this function at the two Dirac points is precisely related to the square of the topological invariant \cite{KarynLight,KLHReview}.
 Close to $\tilde{\theta}=0$ we can equivalently write

 and close to $\tilde{\theta}(\theta=\pi)$, from definitions in Appendix A, we also have